sertainty/Sertainty-Wrappers/NodeJS/README.md

 **Note: this guide is for Windows**

 ### Step 1: Get the Sertainty License
-You need to have the latest Sertainty Tools and a Sertainty license to run this tutorial.

-Please contact us at `tech-support@sertainty.com`
+This tutorial requires the latest Sertainty Tools and a Sertainty license.
+Please contact `tech-support@sertainty.com` for help with this.

 ### Step 2: Get the Code
 You may clone this repository: